Alsan-Grammar-Correction/errant/README.md

 1. `errant_parallel`

      This is the main annotation command that takes an original text file and at least one parallel corrected text file as input, and outputs an annotated M2 file.
 By default, it is assumed that the original and corrected text files are word tokenised with one sentence per line.
+A lang argument specified whether to run the English(en) nor the Arabic(ar) version of the command.
 	 Example:
 	 ```
-	 errant_parallel -orig <orig_file> -cor <cor_file1> [<cor_file2> ...] -out <out_m2>
+	 errant_parallel -lang {en|ar} -orig <orig_file> -cor <cor_file1> [<cor_file2> ...] -out <out_m2>
 	 ```

 2. `errant_m2`

      This is a variant of `errant_parallel` that operates on an M2 file instead of parallel text files.
 This makes it easier to reprocess existing M2 files.
 You must also specify whether you want to use gold or auto edits; i.e. `-gold` will only classify the existing edits, while `-auto` will extract and classify automatic edits.
 In both settings, uncorrected edits and noops are preserved.
+A lang argument specified whether to run the English(en) nor the Arabic(ar) version of the command.
      Example:
 	 ```
-	 errant_m2 {-auto|-gold} m2_file -out <out_m2>
+	 errant_m2 -lang {en|ar} {-auto|-gold} m2_file -out <out_m2>
 	 ```

 3. `errant_compare`